Beto-droid/tech-stack-portfolio/README.md

+# NOTE: this is a on going project, now im doing some challenges so i dont have much time but ill complete it later :).
 # Tech Stack Portfolio

 This is a portfolio showcasing my full-stack development work, featuring a variety of technologies and applications.